KhushiBhambri/KhushiBhambri/README.md

 👧🏻 This is **KHUSHI** 😃.

-👩🏻‍💻 I'm A Web Developer and Software Developer Enthusiast.
+👩🏻‍💻 I'm A Web and Software Development Enthusiast.

 🌏 I Hail From **Khanna, Punjab, India**.